PvPClt/project/album_en.md

 **SENKO**:

-— Ten meters further, a massive piece of construction machinery is blocking her path.
+— Ten meters further, a heavy dump truck is blocking her path.
 She’ll try to bypass it on the left, of course.
-But a few meters later, on the left side, there's an excavator and a large truck that she won't see behind the first machine.
-Plus, another heavy vehicle will be coming toward her through the remaining narrow corridor.
+But a few meters in, there’s an excavator and another large truck hidden behind the first one.
+Plus, one more heavy vehicle will be coming toward her through the remaining narrow corridor.

 ![](Images/All_Albun_66_3.jpg)